YAML introduction

 How do you open yaml files?

-These files open in a simple text editor or Integrated Development editors like Visual Studio, Atom Sublime Text, Notepad++, and Intelli IDEA in Windows, UNIX, and MAC OS.
+Open these files with ease in your favorite text editor, whether it’s Visual Studio, Atom, Sublime Text, Notepad++, or Intelli IDEA on Windows, UNIX, or MAC OS.